Bug Herding Explained

 There's plenty of more urgent stuff for you to study, don't read this one yet.

-Among other things, this means that our Trello boards must be accessible and easy to use for anyone, even if they are just passing by.
-Therefore, we need dedicated people who can take care of the boards and keep them well maintained for the rest of us, we need bug herders.
+Therefore, we need dedicated people who can take care of the cards and keep them well maintained for the rest of us, we need bug herders.

 This manual is for those who would like to become part of this caste.